ABOUT

 As a Professional Association of Therapeutic Horsemanship Higher Education Member, our program offers Texas A&M students access to both exceptional resources and a solid base for networking in the equine-assisted activities and therapies (EAAT) industry.

-Undergraduate students are entrolled in the Biomedical Sciences (BIMS) 289 course—Introduction to Equine-Assisted Activities & Therapy—is taught by Drs.
+Undergraduate students are entrolled in the Biomedical Sciences (BIMS) 380 course—Equine-Assisted Activities and Therapies – Best Practices—is taught by Drs.
 Nancy Krenek and Priscilla Lightsey.
 To fulfill the laboratory requirement of the course, students volunteer with the Courtney Cares program.

 Our program also provides education for volunteers who are interested in becoming a PATH International Certified Therapeutic Riding Instructors and currently has a 100% pass rate for the instructor certification exam.